dymensionxyz/wasm/README.md

-# dYmension Flagship
+# dYmension Wasm Rollapp
-Dymension optimistic rollup built using the RDK and dymint
+Dymension optimistic rollapp built using the RDK and dymint